 Since 1 January 2019, Ukraine has started applying the provisions of the Regional Convention on Pan-Euro-Mediterranean Preferential Rules of Origin (PEM Convention) in bilateral trade with the EU.

 The PEM Convention is an instrument that establishes identical rules of origin for goods used in the framework of free trade agreements between its contracting parties.
-The use of the PEM Convention will increase export opportunities for Ukrainian producers, in particular by decreasing the customs rates for exporting products to the countries party to this Convention, made from raw materials or components imported from other countries that are parties to the PEM Convention.
+The use of the PEM Convention increases export opportunities for Ukrainian producers, in particular by reducing the customs duty rates for import into countries that are parties to this Convention of products, made from raw materials or components imported from other countries that are parties to the PEM Convention.